 I've already reported an issue

-You can check the progress of the report using the forms above.
+You can check the progress of the report using our status checker.
 You can also use this to provide an update.